The Who, What, Where and How of WEST

 How will libraries know what titles have been archived in WEST?

 Part of the WEST archiving process is to record the archived status, location, and other pertinent information in OCLC WorldCat and the Print Archives Preservation Registry (PAPR) system.
 In WorldCat, library staff may view the archived status of individual titles and use the WEST Group Access Capability (GAC) to process resource-sharing requests.
 Searching in the PAPR system, library staff may display and download a list of materials archived in WEST (and other programs).
 Collection comparison reports are also available to WEST members so that they can identify titles from their library‘s collection that are already archived in WEST.
+A list of all archived titles is also available in AGUA, the WEST decision support tool.

 How long are WEST volumes retained?